 We suggest you head over to our tailor-made Dubai attractions list especially for families – though nearly everything on this list will work for families too!

-- IMG Worlds of Entertainment – entirely indoor theme park
+- IMG Worlds of Adventure – entirely indoor theme park

-- Wild Wadi – water park in Jumeirah
+- Wild Wadi Water Park – in Jumeirah (currently only partially open to Jumeirah hotel guests)

-- Aquaventure – water park attached to Atlantis the Palm
+- Aquaventure Waterpark – now the largest water park in the world with countless water slides and extreme attractions, attached to Atlantis the Palm

-- Laguna Water Park – at La Mer beach
+- Laguna Water Park – now looks to be permanently closed as the La Mer beach area is being rebuilt

 - Dubai Parks and Resorts

-- VR Park – Virtual Reality Park in Dubai Mall
+- Play DXB (formerly VR Park) – Virtual Reality Park in Dubai Mall

 Read More – Don’t miss our guide to Dubai’s best water parks

-The best place to start is in the Al Fahidi Neighbourhood.
-Don’t miss the highlights including:
+The best place to start is in the Al Fahidi Historical Neighbourhood.
+Don’t miss the highlights, including:

 - Arabian Tea House – beautifully presented Emirati Cuisine